nikkefimov/snippetbox/cmd/notes.md

 23.07 fix msg from helpers.go, fix serverError() use Output(), depth is 2 by default

 now have information about exact string in code in whole project with a problem, before had just information about string in helpers.go which says about problem is

+23.07 correction of a specially made error earlier in type of file for the logger test and errors

+mv ui/html/home.page.bak ui/html/home.page.tmpl.
+Tested - OK